Cross-Modality Neuroimage Synthesis: A Survey: Methods

 \section{Methods}

-Table~\ref{tab:summary-methods-1} and Table~\ref{tab:summary-methods-2} offer an taxonomy for the work covered in this survey.
-Specifically, the second column in the tables is the proposed architecture name.
-The third column denotes the level of supervision, i.e., fully-supervised (F), weakly-supervised (W), or unsupervised (U) manner.
-The fourth through sixth columns, respectively, indicate the loss function, the metrics employed, and whether the input neuroimage images are aligned or misaligned.
-The last column refers the downstream task (DST), which contains super-resolution (SR), segmentation (S), classification (C), detection (D), inpainting (I), registration (R), explainability (E), and diagnosis (Diag).
+Table~\ref{tab:summary-methods-1} and Table~\ref{tab:summary-methods-2} provide a taxonomy for the work covered in this survey.
+Specifically, the second column in the tables is the proposed architecture.
+The third column denotes the level of supervision, i.e., fully supervised (F), weakly supervised (W), or unsupervised (U) manner.
+The fourth through sixth columns indicate the loss function, the metrics employed, and whether the input neuroimage images are aligned or misaligned, respectively.
+The last column refers to the downstream task (DST), which contains super-resolution (SR), segmentation (S), classification (C), detection (D), inpainting (I), registration (R), explainability (E), and diagnosis (Diag).
 We will discuss each of them in the following sections.